 Hawai’i has strict regulations in place to contain the spread of invasive forest pests both already in the state as well as those that have the potential to cause irreversible damage should they be introduced.
-Many of these harmful pests infest new areas when people travel with firewood.
+Many of harmful insects and diseases can infest new areas when people travel with firewood.
 As a result, the following laws restrict the movement of firewood to protect forest health in Hawai’i and elsewhere.

 Within and out of Hawai’i: